 15 Facts About Garnets

 Garnet Gemstone from Blog Article: 15 Facts About Garnets

 If you are looking for a gorgeous gemstone that comes in hues of red and green, a garnet is a wonderful choice.
-Many jewelers design with this gemstone not only because of it's beauty, but affordability.
-To better understand a garnet let's take a look at the history behind the gemstone, its meaning, the stones formation and the gemstones color options.
+Many jewelers design with this gemstone not only because of its beauty, but affordability.
+To better understand a garnet, let's take a look at the history behind the gemstone, its meaning, the stone’s formation, and the gemstone’s color options.

+15 Facts About Garnets